 The 2016 medal winners were announced on Sunday, January 10 at the Reference and User Services Association’s Book and Media Awards event at ALA Midwinter Meeting & Exhibits in Boston.
-Winning authors each receive $5,000, and the four finalists each receive $1,500.
-The award ceremony and celebratory event will take place in Orlando on Saturday, June 25 as part of the ALA Annual Conference.
+Winning authors, Viet Thanh Nguyen for The Sympathizer and Sally Mann for Hold Still: A Memoir with Photographs, each will receive $5,000, and the four finalists each receive $1,500.
+The award ceremony and celebratory event will take place in Orlando on Saturday, June 25 as part of the ALA Annual Conference with keynote speaker and distinguished poet, Billy Collins.
 Author speeches, the medal presentations, and a cocktail reception make for a most memorable night!

 Follow @ALAlibrary for live tweets of the announcements and use the hashtag #ala_carnegie to join the conversation on social media.

 Use your social media channels, websites, newsletters, and other communications to share the news of the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.
 Link to ala.org/carnegieadult where people can find useful background on the awards as well as the latest information.